Mocking with MockingKit

 }

-Since function arguments are handled as tuples, you now use tuple positions to inspect arguments:
+Since the function arguments are tuples, you use tuple positions to inspect arguments:

 let mock = MyMock()